alikkiplik/Multiapp/README.md

 #openSUSE
 sudo zypper install ffmpeg
 ```
-The programm uses pygame opencv-python Pillow python-docx.
+The programm uses python libraries, like: pygame, opencv-python, Pillow, python-docx.
 Install it before using, if it wasn't installed.
 ```
 pip install pygame opencv-python Pillow python-docx
 ```